 A, the Raikage, thinks he is still stronger than Bee when Bee challenges him to a Lariat strike.
 However, Bee reveals he has surpassed him, and completely overpowers him without his Hachibi Cloak.

 Also Rock Lee's fight with Garra.
 At first, even with his speed, Lee can't get past Gaara's sand defenses.
 Guy tells Lee that it's time to pull out all the stops, and Lee starts taking off the weights on his legs.
+No one else thinks this would make much difference, and Gaara's siblings find it outright laughable...and then the weights shake the whole arena and form significant craters when they hit the floor.
 It turns out they were very heavy.
-Lee then resumes his attack, even faster than before.
+Lee then resumes his attack, even faster than before and able to hit Gaara so fast his sand shield can't move fast enough to block him.

 As doesExperimental Comic Kotone, but inverted in that Konstantin is left-handed.
 This is actually a better ruse because 90% of the population is right-handed, no one would notice anything strange if a person was using their right hand.